 Dale Center for the Study of War and Society

 The Virginia Culpepper Memorial Award was created in 2015 in memory of one of the Dale Center’s most enthusiastic supporters, Mrs. Virginia Culpepper.
 Along with her husband, Dr. J.P.
-Culpepper, Virginia regularly attended Dale Center events, contributed to our endowment, and was an enthusiast supporter of Dale Center scholars and students.
+Culpepper III, Virginia regularly attended Dale Center events, contributed to our endowment, and was an enthusiast supporter of Dale Center scholars and students.
 Virginia was also a longtime supporter of the arts in the Hattiesburg community and at the University of Southern Mississippi.

 Dual History and English major AJ Blaylock received a Culpepper research award for his Undergraduate Research Symposium presentation of "Militiaman to Martyr: Oliver Cromwell and the Transformation of the Mississippi State Militia, 1868-1890.”